nmarus/docker-swarm-ansible/README.md

 1. DNS - If you a local DNS server, or are deploying into a public cloud, create a DNS entry that points to the Hosts.

-2. Local Dev via Hosts File - If you are testing on a local network or in a dev enviroment, it may be easier to simply modify your hosts file.
-Example entries below will match the default names defined in the variables of the ansible hosts file.
+2. Local Dev via Hosts File - If you are testing on a local network or in a dev environment, it may be easier to simply modify your hosts file.
+Example entries below will match the default names defined in the variables of the Ansible hosts file.

 **Example Entries in local Hosts File:**